 By this I mean the interior of the cabinets, rather than the interior of the entire house.
 This is what small kitchens are all about, how can you fit as much stuff in a small space as possible without your kitchen looking like a sofa with too with too many pillows or too much stuff on the countertops.

 - Be careful to avoid to over-organizing the interior of your cabinets.
 Not every cabinet needs to have an organizational system.
 First, this leaves very little room for changes in your lifestyle.
 For example, I once had a client who was forced to remodel their kitchen because they had a baby and there was no place to store the bottles.
-They had designed their kitchen for exactly what they had, including water glasses, and there was no place to store the baby bottles except on the counter, it drove her to spend thousands on a remodel she did not really need.
+They had designed their kitchen for exactly what they had, including water glasses, and there was no place to store the baby bottles except on the counter, it drove her to spend thousands on a kitchen renovation she did not really need.
 A second reason not to do this is that many storage options take up room themselves.
 Interior shelves need to be attached to the cabinet and that takes up space.
 So, the more interior storage options you have the less actual space you get in your cabinets.